Hello Youmzain: 2020: four-year-old season

 The flat racing season in Britain and Ireland was disrupted by the COVID-19 outbreak and Hello Youmzain did not make his reappearance until 20 June when he was ridden by Stott and started the 4/1 second favourite for the Diamond Jubilee Stakes which was run behind closed doors at Royal Ascot.
 The Irish challenger Sceptical went off favourite after an impressive win in the Woodlands Stakes while the other eight runners were Khadeem, Dream of Dreams, One Master, The Tin Man, Sands of Mali, Speak In Colours (Renaissance Stakes), Breathtaking Look (Sceptre Stakes) and Shine So Bright (City of York Stakes).
 Hello Youmzain started quickly and disputed the lead for most of the way before being headed by Khadeem and Sceptical approaching the final furlong.
 He rallied strongly in the closing stages and regained the advantage to win by a head from the fast-finishing Dream of Dreams.
 After the race Stott commented "I feel blessed to be back on him after his change of ownership.
 I can't describe how thankful I am.
 It means everything.
 Kevin gave me a lot of confidence going out riding him.
 Fair play to the horse.
 He dug deep when I needed him and deserves all the credit, not me" while Kevin Ryan's son Adam said "He's done it the hard way but he was very impressive.
 He did well over the winter, matured again and his work's been good.
 We always thought he might be the finished article and it's great for the team".

 In the July Cup over six furlongs at Newmarket on 11 July Hello Youmzain started the 9/2 third favourite behind Golden Horde and Sceptical, but after appearing to have every chance entering the last quarter mile he faded in the closing stages and came home fifth of the twelve runners, beaten four lengths by the winner Oxted.
 The colt reappeared in the Prix Maurice de Gheest over 1300 metres at Deauville Racecourse in August.
 He disputed the lead from the start and gained the advantage inside the last 200 metres but was overtaken in the final strides and beaten half a length into second place by Space Blues.
 When he attempted to repeat his 2019 success in the Haydock Sprint Cup on 5 September Hello Youmzain finished fifth of the thirteen runners behind Dream of Dreams, beaten three and three quarter lengths by the winner.

 In the 2020 World's Best Racehorse Rankings, Hello Youmzain was rated on 118, making him the equal 80th best racehorse in the world.

 Stud career

 After his retirement from racing in October 2020 Hello Youmzain became a breeding stallion at the Haras d'Etreham in Normandy.
+He also commenced shuttling to New Zealand's Cambridge Stud in 2021.
+His first southern bred yearling to be consigned for sale was knocked down for $325,000 ($AUS) at the 2024 Magic Millions Premiere Yearling Sale.